apache/paimon/docs/content/docs/how-to/querying-tables.md

 {{< img src="/img/scan-mode.png">}}

+{{< hint info >}}
+Streaming Source can also be bounded, you can specify 'scan.bounded.watermark' to define the end condition for bounded streaming mode, stream reading will end until a larger watermark snapshot is encountered.
+{{< /hint >}}

 ## System Tables

 System tables contain metadata and information about each table, such as the snapshots created and the options in use.
 Users can access system tables with batch queries.